BarryDigby/barrydigby.github.io/Week_1/Nextflow.md

 Congratulations on making it through the week 1 tutorial.
 Please do not hesistate to contact me if you have any questions!

+If you are struggling with the exercise, the full scripts used in this tutorial can be viewed at the following [link](https://github.com/BarryDigby/barrydigby.github.io/tree/master/Week_1)

 > Barry